A New Way to Look At Relationship Issues

 Relationship issues are called schemas in ACT.
 Our minds are wired to make meaning out of connecting events as we move through time.
-“Schemas” are the stories we tell ourselves about our self and relationships (McKay & Fanning, 1991).
-They area neural net of relational frames that comprise the som of our fears, aspirations, and expectations across the gamut of human interactions.
+“Schemas” are the stories we tell ourselves about our self and our relationships (McKay & Fanning, 1991).
+They are a neural net of relational frames that comprise the sum of our fears, aspirations, and expectations across the gamut of human interactions.
 We predict behavior on the basis of schemas.

 The problem with schemas in a nutshell, is that they are our own B.S.
 We make it all up.

 There is a strong thread of similarity that flows from ancient Stoic Philosophy, through Cognitive Behavioral Therapy, and finally to ACT.
 These 10 schemas create “issues” which plague couples who are mired down by these pesky schemas.